qwazr/cluster/docs/json-web-service.md

 Json Web Service
 ================

-This page explain how to use the JSON Web Service.
+This page explains how to use the JSON Web Service.

 JSON APIs
 ----------

-This web service provides a set of methods that let you request the available services.
+This web service provides a set of methods.
+These let you request the available services.

 ### Overview of the Cluster